Adeena Karasick: Teaching career

-Karasick is a visiting assistant professor at Pratt Institute teaching literature and critical theory and performance and professor of global literature at St. John's University.
-Prior to that, she was an associate professor of communication and media theory at Fordham University From 2000 to 2012, she held teaching positions at St. John's University.
-Between 2008 and 2010, Karasick taught writing and film and literature at the Borough of Manhattan Community College.
-Between 1991 and 1992, and from 1993 to 1996, Karasick taught Canadian contemporary literature and cultural theory at York University, Canada, and in 1992 was writer in residence at the Gutenberg Universität in Mainz, Germany.
+Karasick is a professor of Humanities and Media Studies at Pratt Institute teaching Literature and Critical Theory, Performance Art, and The Artists Book.
+From 2000 to 2012, she taught Global Literature at St. John's University and was an associate professor of communication and media theory at Fordham University.
+From 2012 to 2017, she was co-founding director of KlezKanada Poetry Festival and Retreat; between 2008 and 2010, Karasick taught writing and film and literature at the Borough of Manhattan Community College.
+In 2019, she taught a series of Masters Classes at the Brandeis Cultural Institute, Brandeis-Bardin Campus, Simi Valley, CA. Between 1991 and 1992, and from 1993 to 1996, Karasick taught Canadian contemporary literature and cultural theory at York University, Canada, and in 1992 was writer in residence at the Gutenberg Universität in Mainz, Germany.